clayramsey/ServiceNowLearningPlan/Recruiter Pre-Screen.md

 # Recruiter Pre-Screening Weighting Factors for ServiceNow Developer Openings

 ### This document is used by the recruiter to insert pre-screening weighting factors in Taleo requisitions.
-These weighting factors assist recruiters in selecting candidates for further recruitment technical interviews to fill ServiceNow Developer opening.
+These weighting factors assist recruiters in selecting candidates for further recruitment technical interviews to fulfill ServiceNow Developer requisitions.

 1. Ensure the candidate has **development** experience in the ServiceNow environment, and not **only** "process implementation" or "resolving customer issues" experience.
    * Look for resume' items that describe technical analyis, design, and coding experience using ServiceNow Studio.